 This file helps you get started playing the game Kriegsmarine.
 If you have just finished installing the game, then the Kriegsmarine main program should be running soon.
 Otherwise, you should start the main program by clicking on the Kriegsmarine Start icon on your Desktop.
 If you prefer, you can print these instructions using the Print button above.
-You will get about 8 pages of text and graphics if you do this.
+You will get about 9 pages of text and graphics if you do this.

-This version of the document is designed to be used with the "Classic Interface", which is the default.
-There is a second version called the "Alternative Interface" as well as a supporting document to walk through that.
-If you wish to explore that version instead, close this document and open the Started_Alt_Interface.pdf file.
+This version of the document is designed to be used with the "Alternative Interface".
+To toggle over to that after the game is launched and you are in a scenario go to the "Settings" menu and select that option.
 This, along with all other supporting documentation can be found in the main game directory: C:\WDS\Kriegsmarine